SciML/Catalyst.jl/docs/src/model_creation/chemistry_related_functionality.md

 ```@example chem1
 @compound (CO2 = 2.0, [unit="mol"]) ~ C + 2O
 ```
-In all of these cases, the side to the left of the `~` must be enclosed within `()`.
+In all of these cases, the left-hand side must be enclosed within `()`.

 ### Compounds with multiple independent variables
-While we generally do not need to specify independent variables for compound, if the components (together) have more than one independent variable, this have to be done:
+While we generally do not need to specify independent variables for compound, if the components (together) have more than one independent variable, this *must be done*:
 ```@example chem1
 t = default_t()
 @variables s